jsommers/cbook/basictypes.rst

 .. sidebar:: Pitfall: ``int`` overflow

+   .. index:: overflow, undefined values

    Remember that wonderful algorithm called "binary search"?
 As an engineer at Google discovered some time ago, nearly all implementations of binary search are coded incorrectly [#f3]_.
 The problem is usually on the line that computes the midpoint of an array, which often looks like this::

        int mid = (low + high) / 2;

    So what's the problem?
-The issue is that for very large arrays, the expression ``low + high`` may exceed the size of a 32-bit integer, resulting in "overflow": the high-order bit(s) are simply lost.
-In C, the result is that the array index (``mid``) overflows to a negative value, resulting in incorrect program behavior.
+The issue is that for very large arrays, the expression ``low + high`` may exceed the size of a 32-bit integer, resulting in "overflow", and the value resulting from an overflow is *undefined*!
+There is no guarantee that the high-order bit(s) will simply be truncated.
+In C, the result is that the array index (``mid``) overflows to an undefined value, resulting in undefined and likely incorrect program behavior.
 See the footnote reference ([#f2]_) for ways to fix the code in both Java and C/C++.

 Floating point types